alchemy-swift/alchemy/Docs/8_DiggingDeeper.md

 Often backend services need to schedule recurring work such as running various database queries or pulling from external endpoints.

 To do this, use `Scheduler`.
-It is automatically registered in Container.global & will likely be setup in your `Application.setup`.
+It is automatically registered in Container.default & will likely be setup in your `Application.setup`.

 ```swift
 struct ExampleApp: Application {